willypedroso/alarm-clock/README.md

 # Online Alarm
-Just a simple programmable web alarm using your device's clock time
+Just a simple programmable web alarm using your device's clock time.